AlwaysRishant/Customer_List_Assignment/README.md

 -Get a List of Customers with Pagination and Searching:

         -API endpoint: /api/customers (GET)
-        -Description: Retrieves a paginated list of customers from the database that Supports searching.
+        -Description: Retrieves a paginated list of customers from the database.It Supports searching.

 -Get a Single Customer based on ID: